- Over 40 Years of Experience

 At Janet, Janet & Suggs, LLC, we have a strong record of recovering significant verdicts and settlements against large pharmaceutical companies.
 Our team has the knowledge and the resources to go up against these giant companies and have successfully represented thousands of clients in this area.

-Your initial consultation with our firm is always free, and because we work on a contingency fee basis, we charge nothing unless we recover compensation on your behalf.
+Your initial consultation with our firm is always free, and because we work on a contingency fee basis, we charge nothing unless you recover compensation.